statikfintechllc/Ascend-Institute/docs/README.md

 >
 > This repo may recursively alter how you think about code, autonomy, and yourself.
 >
-> Proceed only if you’re ready to jailbreak your cognition.
+> Proceed only if you’re ready to jailbreak your cognition
+> To end Wall-Streets rain on Capital.
+> To bring Power back to the People

 ---